IBM/knative101-eventing/step2/README.md

 # Use `Broker` and `Trigger` to manage events and subscriptions

 If we want to hide the details of event routing from the event producer and event consumer, we can use `Broker` and `Trigger` to manage events and subscriptions.
-An event producer will send events to `Broker` without any knowledge of event consumers.
-An event consumer will register its interests to events by `Trigger` without any knowledge of event producers.
+An event producer can send events to `Broker` without any knowledge of event consumers.
+An event consumer can register its interests to events by `Trigger` without any knowledge of event producers.
 Events will be routed to any subscribers who are interested in that event by Knative Eventing platform.

 ![](../images/knative-triggermode.png)

+In this lab, we create a heart beats event importer, specifing a default broker as the `SINK`.
+Events emitted from the event producer will be sent to the default broker.
+And then we define a `Trigger` to subscribe a Knative service to all events in default broker.

 ## 1. Create a default `Broker`